 It isn’t easy to work out a sponsorship deal, which explains why most apps prefer other more straightforward monetization strategies.

-Despite advertising being a dominant strategy, it may not be a good strategy for your app.
-Sometimes, a less-popular approach works better, and in some circumstances, you can use more than one monetization model.
+While advertising is a dominant strategy, it may not be a good fit for your app.
+Sometimes, a less-popular approach works better, and in certain cases, you can use more than one monetization model.

 1. Consider the apps’ business goal

-Prior to developing an mobile app, you’ll want to be clear of what you’re trying to achieve in terms of business goals.
+Prior to developing an app, you’ll want to be clear about what you’re trying to achieve in terms of business goals.
 Is it an attempt to increase brand awareness by getting as many downloads as possible?
 If so, the paid subscription model may not be the best approach.

 2. Define the value

 Chances are, there are already competing apps that are solving the same problem.
-You’ll need to determine what values do your app offers, and does it do so differently?
+You’ll need to determine what values your app offers, and whether does it so differently.
 It’s pointless to introduce just another app to the marketplace.
 It will be hard to monetize, even if it’s free.